Business

 Planning a day out and looking to travel to Oxford from London by train?
 You've come to the right place!

-On average, the train from London to Oxford takes around 1h 13m but can take just 44m on the fastest services, with around 129 trains running on this popular route every day.
-Trains to Oxford from London are direct, so once you’re on board you can sit back, relax and stay connected with free WiFi available on most services.
+On average, the train from London to Oxford takes around 1 hour and 16 minutes, but the trip can take just 45 minutes on the fastest services.
+Trains to Oxford from London are usually direct, so once you’re on board you can sit back, relax and stay connected with free WiFi available on most services.

-You'll be travelling with either Great Western Railway (GWR) or Chiltern Railways on this route, depending on the station you'll be leaving from.
-GWR trains usually depart from London Paddington station, while Chiltern Railways services leave from London Marylebone station.
+You'll be travelling with either Great Western Railway (GWR) or Chiltern Railways on this route.
+GWR trains depart from London Paddington station, while Chiltern Railways services leave from London Marylebone station.

 Use our Journey Planner at the top of the page to find cheap ticket prices – we’ll show you how much you can save on your train tickets if you travel Off-Peak or get a Railcard.

 If you’re feeling ready to book, start a search for cheap train tickets with us today.
-Want to check if trains are running?
-Use our timetable to view live train times from London to Oxford.
+Want to know more?
+Keep reading for:

 Want to know more about your journey from London to Oxford?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.